 The compressed Interest message uses the extended dispatch format (Figure 5) and sets the C flag to "1" and the M flag to "0".
+This specification assumes the presence of a HopLimit TLV, which will be set to a default value of DEFAULT\NDN\HOPLIMIT prior to the compression if absent in the original message.
 In the default use case, the Interest message is compressed with the following minimal rule set:

 - 1. The "Type" field of the outermost MessageType TLV is removed. - The Name TLV is compressed according to Section 5.2.
-For this, all NameComponents are expected to be of type GenericNameComponent.
+For this, all NameComponents are expected to be of type

+GenericNameComponent.
 Otherwise, the message MUST be sent uncompressed.

-- 3. The InterestLifetime TLV length is set to 2 and the time is encoded as described in Section 7.
-The type and length fields are elided.
-If a lifetime is not a valid time-value, then the lifetime is rounded up to the nearest valid time-value (see Section 7). - 4.
-The Nonce TLV, InterestLifetime TLV and HopLimit TLV MUST be moved to the end of the compressed Interest, keeping the order 1) Nonce TLV, 2) InterestLifetime TLV and 3) HopLimit TLV. - The Type and Length fields of Nonce TLV, InterestLifetime TLV and HopLimit TLV are elided.
-The presence of each TLV is deduced from the remaining length to parse.
-The Nonce TLV has a fixed length of 4, the InterestLifetime TLV has a fixed length of 2 and the HopLimit TLV has a fixed length of 1.
-Any combination yields a distinct value that matches the remaining length to parse.
+- 3. InterestLifetime TLV is encoded as described in Section 7.
+If a lifetime is not a valid time-value, then the lifetime is rounded up to the nearest valid time-value (see Section 7). - The Nonce TLV, HopLimit TLV and InterestLifetime TLV MUST be moved to the end of the compressed Interest, keeping the order 1) Nonce TLV, 2) HopLimit TLV and 3) InterestLifetime TLV. - 5.
+The Type and Length fields of Nonce TLV, HopLimit TLV and InterestLifetime TLV are elided.
+The Nonce value has a length of 4 octets and the HopLimit value has a length of 1 octet.
+The compressed InterestLifetime (Section 7) has a length of 1 octet.
+The presence of an InterestLifetime TLV is deduced from the remaining length to parse.